 Tunisia: L‘Agence Nationale pour la Maîtrise de l’Energie Overall term: 2018 to 2023

 Carbon markets are an effective and inexpensive instrument for climate change mitigation.
 Together with other instruments for pricing greenhouse gas emissions, such as CO2 taxes, they provide incentives for climate-friendly investment.
 As a result, carbon markets can contribute to states setting more ambitious climate targets.

 The global carbon market is regulated by Article 6 of the Paris Agreement.
 Its aim is to enable signatory states to utilise global market mechanisms.
 Various international, national and sub-national market mechanisms are currently under development around the globe.
 The increasing heterogeneity of carbon markets requires a robust regulatory framework to avoid risks such as activities being counted twice.

 Since 2008, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, on behalf of the Federal Ministry for Economic Affairs and Climate Action (BMWK), has been supporting partner countries in using market mechanisms for reducing greenhouse gas emissions.
 It aims to enable the partner countries – Uganda, Chile, Tunisia and India – to link activities in the carbon market with their respective national climate protection policies.

-Public and private decision-makers have the necessary knowledge and skills to use existing and new carbon market instruments for the implementation of their national climate change mitigation actions.
+Public and private decision-makers are able to use national and international carbon market instruments for the implementation of their climate change mitigation activities.